Whole Network Accounting Compliance Ethics executive pay SOX strategy

 Indeed as the writers point out, insurers are "uniquely positioned between the two

 ends of the climate-change spectrum-the causes and impacts.
-Insurers insure carbon-intensive industries as well as homes, autos, and pollution-emitting airplanes that are some of the primary causes of anthropogeniclinks greenhouse gas emissions.
+Insurers insure carbon-intensive industries as well as homes, autos, and pollution-emitting airplanes that are some of the primary causes of anthropogenic greenhouse gas emissions.
 Many of these insured businesses will bear the brunt of the cost of climate change impacts.
 At the same time, insurers and their trade allies expose themselves to the liabilities faced by customers of these insured businesses, and to 'in-house' liabilities potentially arising from their own actions in responding to the challenge."

 The section on directors' liability is particularly alarming.